decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 When messages are combined into layers as shown above in the Media Types table, various attributes must be checked for consistency by the message recipient.

-- The `from` attribute in the plaintext message must match the `skid` attribute in the encryption layer.
+- The `from` attribute in the plaintext message MUST match the `skid` attribute in the encryption layer.
-- The `to` attribute in the plaintext message must contain the `kid` attribute of an encrypted message.
+- The `to` attribute in the plaintext message MUST contain the `kid` attribute of an encrypted message.
-- The `from` attribute in the plaintext message must match the signer's `kid` in a signed message.
+- The `from` attribute in the plaintext message MUST match the signer's `kid` in a signed message.

+When one of these checks fails, the result MUST be an error so clients know that the trust choices in the message packaging are inconsistent.

 ### Attachments